2003scape/rscsundae/doc/features.md

 * Can get stuck in combat.
 Probably due to lack of pathing check in player_init_combat.
 * Chatting between 110 and 204 clients is currently not possible.
-* Should be impossible for NPCs to walk through other NPCs and players.
-* Should be impossible for players to walk through aggressive NPCs.
 * When using a bar on an anvil that's some distance away, the script can hang for a few seconds
 * Quest list is broken on 204.